How Do You Treat PCOS Acne?

 Is PCOS Acne Different From Regular Acne?

-Regular acne is caused by simple causes such as excess production of natural oils by the skin, pore clogging, and bacterial infection of the blocked pores.
+Regular acne is caused by simple causes such as excess production of natural oils by the skin, pore-clogging, and bacterial infection of the blocked pores.
 While the main mechanism of acne formation remains vitally the same, the reason behind the increased sebum (natural oil) levels is specific to the high androgen levels seen in PCOS women.
 They are seen as knots under the skin that become infected and inflamed.
-Regular acne are mainly present on the top layers of the skin.
+Regular acne is mainly present on the top layers of the skin.

 What Are The Causes Of PCOS Pimples?

-- Increased Sebum Production – Androgen levels promote the sebum production by the skin’s oil glands.
+- Increased Sebum Production: Androgen levels promote sebum production by the skin’s oil glands.
 High levels of sebum increase the chances of the pores becoming blocked and developing into whiteheads or blackheads and eventually acne.

-- Inflammation – Chronic inflammation is seen as an effect of the PCOS hormonal imbalance.
-This makes the skin easily susceptible to transform a simple blocked pore into cystic acne as the immune system becomes overactive to bring down the consistent inflammation.
+- Inflammation: Chronic inflammation is seen as an effect of the PCOS hormonal imbalance.
+This makes the skin easily susceptible to transform a simply blocked pore into cystic acne as the immune system becomes overactive to bring down the consistent inflammation.

 What Are The Symptoms Of PCOS Acne?

-- Increased sebum leading to skin being oilier than usual
+- Increased sebum leading to the skin is oilier than usual

 - Blocked pores forming pimples